Siberia: Russian Empire

-At 7:15 a.m. on 30 June 1908 the Tunguska Event felled millions of trees near the Podkamennaya Tunguska (Stony Tunguska) in central Siberia.
-Most scientists believe this resulted from the air burst of a meteor or a comet.
+At 7:15 a.m. on 30 June 1908, the Tunguska event felled millions of trees near the Podkamennaya Tunguska River (Stony Tunguska River) in central Siberia.
+Most scientists believe this resulted from the air burst of a meteor or comet.
 Even though no crater has ever been found, the landscape in the (sparsely inhabited) area still bears the scars of this event.

 Soviet Union

 In the early decades of the Soviet Union (especially in the 1930s and 1940s), the government used the Gulag state agency to administer a system of penal labour camps, replacing the previous katorga system.
 According to semi-official Soviet estimates, which did not become public until after the fall of the Soviet government in 1991, from 1929 to 1953 more than 14 million people passed through these camps and prisons, many of them in Siberia.
 Another seven to eight million people were internally deported to remote areas of the Soviet Union (including entire nationalities or ethnicities in several cases).

 Half a million (516,841) prisoners died in camps from 1941 to 1943 during World War II.
 At other periods, mortality was comparatively lower.
 The size, scope, and scale of the Gulag slave-labour camps remain subjects of much research and debate.
 Many Gulag camps operated in extremely remote areas of northeastern Siberia.
 The best-known clusters included Sevvostlag (the North-East Camps) along the Kolyma and Norillag near Norilsk, where 69,000 prisoners lived in 1952.
-Major industrial cities of Northern Siberia, such as Norilsk and Magadan, developed from camps built by prisoners and run by former prisoners.
+Major industrial cities of northern Siberia, such as Norilsk and Magadan, developed from camps built by prisoners and run by former prisoners.

+Russian Federation

+After the Soviet collapse in 1991, Siberia faced severe economic decline during Russia's transition to a market economy, characterized by hyperinflation, industrial collapse, and resource privatization.
+While the idea of a Siberian Republic for more regional autonomy was discussed and a Siberian Agreement was formed in the 1990s, the region remained consolidated under Russian federal authority.
+Economic shifts led to increased resource-based specialization and a decline in the population, particularly in the Russian Arctic, as the previous focus on industrial settlements was largely abandoned.

+On 2 December 2019, the 'Power of Siberia' gas pipeline started functioning.
+The project was started in 2014 to supply natural gas from Siberia to China.